Authentication

-Authenticating to Snipcart's REST API is done via the HTTP basic authentication scheme.
+Snipcart's REST API uses the HTTP Basic authentication scheme.

-You first have to create a secret API Key from your merchant dashboard.
+First, create a secret API key from your merchant dashboard.
 You can create as many secret keys as you want.

 • Appear in your source code